Nintendo Switch: Marketing

 Nintendo aired its first-ever Super Bowl ad during the United States broadcast of Super Bowl LI.
-Set to the Imagine Dragons song "Believer", the ad showcased the various play modes with the Switch and its launch titles, particularly Breath of the Wild, and upcoming releases; while an ad to celebrate the 20th anniversary of Pokémon was broadcast the previous year during Super Bowl 50, this ad was paid for by The Pokémon Company and not by Nintendo.
+Set to the Imagine Dragons song "Believer", the ad showcased the various play modes with the Switch and its launch games, particularly Breath of the Wild, and upcoming releases; while an ad to celebrate the 20th anniversary of Pokémon was broadcast the previous year during Super Bowl 50, this ad was paid for by The Pokémon Company and not by Nintendo.
 Chavez said of the ad, "There's no bigger stage in the U.S. on which to showcase the platform.
 I think it speaks to our confidence in the system."

 Additional television commercials followed the Super Bowl spot, which were to demonstrate Switch's use cases among different demographics, as well as "casual" and "core" gaming audiences.
 Such ad venues included the 2017 NCAA Division I men's basketball tournament, the 2017 Kids' Choice Awards, and on programming blocks for Nickelodeon, Adult Swim, and Comedy Central.
-Chavez emphasized that Nintendo's overall marketing for Switch was not be "just a six to eight week launch campaign", but "really a 15 month campaign for us, to say nothing of our plans for 2018".
+Chavez emphasized that Nintendo's overall marketing for Switch was not be "just a six to eight week launch campaign", but "really a 15-month campaign for us, to say nothing of our plans for 2018".

 In addition to advertising, Nintendo had planned several ways for players to try the system before its release through various "sampling events".
 Kimishima felt that it was important, particularly for "career gamers", for Nintendo to get the Switch into players' hands, so that players could understand how the system differs from Nintendo's previous offerings.
 Kimishima also said that the company was "running a guerrilla marketing program where we're just dashing around and trying to have as many events as possible and get it in the hands of players so they can experience the difference."

 The North American and European press had special events on January 13, 2017, following the Tokyo presentation.
 Various Switch demonstration events were run in North America, Europe, and Japan during January and February 2017.
 Nintendo offered demonstrations of the Switch at gaming conferences including PAX South, South by Southwest, and RTX.
 Nintendo also promoted the Switch through an "Unexpected Places" campaign in February 2017, temporarily setting up living-room-style spaces in three United States locations and inviting fans and players, including John Cena, to try out the unit.